GalleryPal

 Other feedback to consider

-While I was able to implement most feedback from usability testing, there were a few valuable suggestions I didn’t get around to.
+While I was able to implement most feedback from usability testing, there were a few valuable suggestions that weren't resolved.
 Here are a few examples…

 What I learned